Vulnerabilities in Windows

 Vulnerabilities Are Relative

-Beware of comparisons of how many vulnerabilities since one serious system-wide vulnerability can be much more dangerous than dozens of small potential weaknesses.
+Beware of comparisons of how many vulnerabilities rather than the severity of the security breach.
+One serious system-wide vulnerability can be much more dangerous than dozens of small potential weaknesses.

 Always Install Windows Critical Updates